 Turkey Run, Clifty Falls, McCormick’s Creek, Shades State Park, and Patoka Lake also add strong outdoor options depending on the route.

-If you enjoy scenic outdoor USA trips, Indiana compares naturally with Michigan, Wisconsin, Ohio, Kentucky, and Alaska.
-Indiana is easier for a practical Midwest road trip, while Alaska is the bigger wilderness and wildlife bucket-list option.
+If you enjoy scenic outdoor USA trips, Indiana compares naturally with Michigan, Wisconsin, Ohio, and Kentucky.
+Indiana is usually easier for a short Midwest road trip, while Michigan and Wisconsin offer more lake-heavy routes and Kentucky offers more southern scenery, caves, horse country, and bourbon-country travel.

 Indiana is a useful road trip state because it is easy to reach from many Midwest cities and has several clear short-trip routes.